FuNK3Y/picoKVM/README.md

 Adjust `config.json` with your settings.
 You need to configure at least your Wi-Fi credentials and the GPIO pin you connected the signal cable from the USB multiplexer to.

 Then, you need to configure your monitor.
-Either make sure that `Connection > Network > Expert Settings > IP Remote : Enabled` or configure SmartThings
+Either make sure that IP remote is enabled *(Connection > Network > Expert Settings)* or configure SmartThings

 ### Samsung Remote API
 Using your remote, find a repeatable pattern of key presses that will allow you to select the correct input.
 Then, using the [key code reference](https://github.com/ollo69/ha-samsungtv-smart/blob/master/docs/Key_codes.md), adjust `config.json` accordingly.